Why You Should Work With A Massachusetts Buyer’s Agent

 Educate you about current market conditions and trends and help you analyze the data.

-Understanding current market conditions will set the stage of how you search for homes, structure an offer and negotiate terms.
-Most buyer’s view of market conditions are usually 6 months behind what is really happening in the real estate market.
+Understanding the current local market conditions will set the stage for how you search for homes, structure an offer and negotiate terms.
+Most buyers’ view of market conditions is usually 6 months behind what is really happening in the real estate market.

 Prepare you to buy.

-A buyer’s agent job is a consultive one.
-They will educate you about buying a home, market conditions, what a homes fair market value is, etc… You will be able to move forward with confidence.
+A buyer’s agent’s job is a consultive one.
+They will educate you about buying a home, market conditions, what a homes is worth, etc… You will be able to move forward with confidence.

 Help you find the right home.

-A buyers agent can take your wants and needs, combined with some tools and help you find just the right home.
-They can provide you with daily email alerts, a mobile app as well as the most up to date access of the homes for sale.
+A buyer’s agent can take your wants and needs, combined with some tools, and help you find the right home.
+They can provide you with daily email alerts, a mobile app as well as the most up-to-date access to the homes for sale.

 Determine if your target home truly suits your needs.

 When you do find the right home, your Massachusetts buyer’s agent will help you analyze if this is the right home.
-If it is not the right home they will remind you of past discussions and we will decide if your criteria has changed.
+If it is not the right home they will remind you of past discussions and we will help you decide if your criteria have changed.

 Think you found the right home?
-Your buyer’s agent will prepare a Comparative Market Analysis to help you determine fair market value of the home and structure a negotiating strategy based on other factors as well.
+Your buyer’s agent will prepare a Comparative Market Analysis to help you determine the fair market value of the home and structure a negotiating strategy based on other factors as well.
+Remember just because a seller has a certain list price, it does not mean the house is worth what the seller asks.

 Help you prepare an offer.

-Real estate agents understand buyers, listing agents, current market conditions and can help you structure an offer that gets accepted.
+Real estate agents understand buyers, sellers’ agents, and current market conditions and can help you structure an offer that gets accepted.
 We do this every day.

 Negotiate the offer in a timely manner.

 Time is of the essence when negotiating an offer, especially in a hot real estate market.
 An experienced agent knows how to negotiate and will help you develop a negotiating strategy to suit your needs.
-Or in a hot sellers market we can help you compete with multiple offers.
+Or in a hot seller’s market, your agent can help you compete with multiple offers.
+They will negotiate on the behalf of the buyer while keeping the buyer’s interests in mind.

-Once you offer is accepted there are dates, lawyers, paperwork, inspectors, etc… that all need to be co-ordinated.
-A buyer’s agent has systems in place that bring us smoothly thru to the closing.
+Once your offer is accepted there are dates, lawyers, paperwork, inspectors, etc… that all need to be coordinated.
+A buyer’s agent has systems that bring us smoothly thru to the closing.

 Makes sure you are comfortably settled in your new home.